karwler/Thrones/RULES.md

 - While on Plains, may move over any number of connected Plains if only moving that turn.

 ### Warhorse (armored cavalry) <img src="rsc/textures/warhorse.bmp" width="32" height="32" title="Warhorse">
-- May switch positions with any number/type of allied/enemy pieces.
+- Cannot be attacked if it removed a piece during the previous turn.
-- Cannot be attacked if it attacked during the previous turn.
+- May switch positions with any number of allied and enemy pieces if not attacking that turn.

 ### Elephant (heavy cavalry) <img src="rsc/textures/elephant.bmp" width="32" height="32" title="Elephant">
 - Cannot be engaged if occupying a Plains except by a Dragon.